scindex/scindex/scindex.md

 # Software Component Index (Scindex)

  version: _0.2.0_
- date: _2025-07-09 15:16:46.123263_
+ date: _2025-07-09 17:40:28.400570_

  ---

-## Division: G - GENERAL
+## Division: M - METHODOLOGY & CONVENTIONS
 *This division covers overarching standards, processes, and methodologies related to how the project is managed and how the software is developed.*

-### Section: G01 - Project Management & Methodology
+### Section: M01 - Project Management & Methodology
 _Covers the processes for planning, executing, and managing project work._

-- **G0110**: Work Planning & Execution
+- **M0110**: Work Planning & Execution
   - *Description*: Defines the methodology for breaking down project work and the cadence of execution, from high-level phases or epics to individual tasks.
   - *Examples*: Work Breakdown Structure (WBS), Agile Epics & Stories, Project Phases & Gates, Kanban Policies

-- **G0120**: Release Planning & Coordination
+- **M0120**: Release Planning & Coordination
   - *Description*: The process for planning, scheduling, and coordinating software releases, including versioning strategy.
   - *Examples*: Release Train Schedule, Semantic Versioning Policy, Go/No-Go Checklists

-- **G0130**: Decision Making & Governance
+- **M0130**: Decision Making & Governance
   - *Description*: The formal process for making and recording architectural or significant technical decisions.
   - *Examples*: Architecture Decision Record (ADR) Process, Technical Steering Committee Charter

-- **G0140**: Team Roles & Responsibilities
+- **M0140**: Team Roles & Responsibilities
   - *Description*: Defines the key roles within the project team and their primary responsibilities.
   - *Examples*: RACI Matrix, Product Owner vs Project Manager, Architect Role

+- **M0150**: Vendor & Stakeholder Communication Process
+  - *Description*: Contact information and communications proceess for external vendors or stakeholders.

+- **M0160**: Budget & Financial Process
+  - *Description*: Administrative processes related to project budget, invoicing, or purchasing.

+- **M0170**: Legal & Compliance Adherence
+  - *Description*: Documentation records and notes related to legal reviews, compliance requirements, or data privacy impact assessments.

+- **M0199**: Provisional Project Management & Methodology Item
+  - *Description*: A temporary holding category for Project Management & Methodology items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

-### Section: G02 - Development Standards & Conventions
+### Section: M02 - Development Standards & Conventions
 _Covers coding standards and conventions to ensure consistency and quality._

-- **G0210**: Code Formatting & Style
+- **M0210**: Code Formatting & Style
   - *Description*: Rules for code formatting, including line length, indentation, and style guidelines enforced by linters.
   - *Examples*: Prettier/ESLint Config, Black Formatter Rules, EditorConfig

-- **G0220**: Identifier & Naming Conventions
+- **M0220**: Identifier & Naming Conventions
   - *Description*: Guidelines for naming variables, functions, classes, database tables, and other identifiers.
   - *Examples*: Variable Naming (camelCase, snake_case), API Endpoint Naming, Git Branch Naming

-- **G0230**: Scindex Usage & Suffix Rules
+- **M0230**: Scindex Usage & Suffix Rules
   - *Description*: Specific rules governing how Scindex codes and suffixes are applied within the project.
   - *Examples*: ADR Suffix Rules, Requirement Suffix Format

+- **M0299**: Provisional Development Standards & Conventions Item
+  - *Description*: A temporary holding category for Development Standards & Conventions items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

-### Section: G03 - Quality & Testing Strategy
+### Section: M03 - Quality & Testing Strategy
 _Defines the overall approach to ensuring software quality._

-- **G0310**: Code Review Process
+- **M0310**: Code Review Process
   - *Description*: The standards and process for conducting pull request reviews, including required approvals and review etiquette.
   - *Examples*: Pull Request Templates, Mandatory Reviewer Checklists

-- **G0320**: Testing Level Definitions
+- **M0320**: Testing Level Definitions
   - *Description*: The strategy and scope for different levels of testing, such as unit, integration, and end-to-end (E2E) tests.
   - *Examples*: Unit Test Coverage Thresholds, Integration Test Strategy, E2E Test Scenarios

+- **M0399**: Provisional Quality & Testing Strategy Item
+  - *Description*: A temporary holding category for Quality & Testing Strategy items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

-### Section: G04 - Documentation Standards
+### Section: M04 - Documentation Standards
 _Covers requirements for how project and system documentation is created and maintained._

-- **G0410**: Documentation Structure & Style
+- **M0410**: Documentation Structure & Style

+- **M0499**: Provisional Documentation Standards Item
+  - *Description*: A temporary holding category for Documentation Standards items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

-### Section: G99 - Ancillary Project Records
+### Section: M99 - Provisional METHODOLOGY & CONVENTIONS Section
-_A section for general project records, administrative notes, and other non-technical information that does not fit into other defined GENERAL sections.
-This section must NOT be used for technical software components._

-- **G9910**: Vendor & Stakeholder Communication
-  - *Description*: Records of key communications and contact information for external vendors or stakeholders.

-- **G9920**: Budget & Financial Notes
-  - *Description*: Administrative notes related to project budget, invoicing, or purchasing.

-- **G9930**: Legal & Compliance Memos
-  - *Description*: Documentation and notes related to legal reviews, compliance requirements, or data privacy impact assessments.

-- **G9999**: Other
-  - *Description*: A temporary holding category for ancillary, non-technical project records that do not fit into other defined items in this section.
-This item should be used sparingly.
-If a recurring theme of records is placed here, a new, more specific item should be proposed.
+_A temporary holding section for METHODOLOGY & CONVENTIONS components that do not fit into any other defined section.
+Use sparingly and submit a 'Suggestion' issue to have a formal section added._

+- **M9999**: Uncategorized METHODOLOGY & CONVENTIONS Component
+  - *Description*: A provisional item for a component in the METHODOLOGY & CONVENTIONS division that lacks a formal section or item category.
+Please open a 'Suggestion' issue to have this component and its category formally added.

 ## Division: D - DATA MANAGEMENT
 *This division is dedicated to how data is stored, retrieved, structured, and managed.*